tushaarkataria/tushaarkataria.github.io/_teaching/2022-UofU-Fall-2.md

 - Helped in Creating Assignments and Quiz questions
 - Python and pytorch Tutorial.
 Office Hours.
 - Grading of Assignments and Quizes
-- Delivering Lecture on PCA and Application of Deep learning in Image processing.
+- Delivered Lecture on PCA and Application of Deep learning in Image processing.